Looking for Checked Baggage instead of carry-on baggage?

 Each traveler can bring on board one carry-on bag plus one personal item free of charge.
-To ensure a smooth boarding experience, it's important to make sure that these items will fit into the overhead bin or under the seat in front of you.
+To help make the boarding process as smooth as possible for everyone, please make sure that these items are within the size limits described below, so they'll fit into the overhead bin or under the seat in front of you.

 The maximum dimensions for a carry-on bag are 9 inches x 14 inches x 22 inches (22 cm x 35 cm x 56 cm), including handles and wheels.

 The maximum dimensions for your personal item, such as a shoulder bag, backpack, laptop bag or other small item, are 9 inches x 10 inches x 17 inches (22 cm x 25 cm x 43 cm).

 Any item larger than the carry-on baggage size and any item above the carry-on and personal item allowance will be checked to your final destination, and checked baggage service charges may apply.

 Bag sizers are available in the check-in area, so you can double check the size of your items once you get to the airport.

 You're also allowed to bring the following items on board, in addition to your one bag and one personal item limit:

 - Food or merchandise purchased in the airport